maxencedbe/molecular_graph_captioning/README.md

 ## Prerequisites

-Before starting, ensure that the following data files are placed in the `src/data` directory:
+After cloning the repository, ensure that the following data files are placed in the `src/data` directory:

 - `test_graphs.pkl`
 - `train_graphs.pkl`